A solid grasp of inventory turnover ratio turns hopeful businesses into proven ones.

 Most businesses calculate inventory turnover ratio using automated inventory management platforms.
 How to calculate inventory turnover ratio is usually built into that type of software.

 If you’re not keen on manually calculating your inventory turnover ratio, you have two options.
 First, look into the inventory control automation system you use for an inventory turnover ratio calculator.
-Second, if you don’t have inventory management software, look into getting it.
-Inventory turnover ratio is one of the most important inventory KPIs.
+Second, if you don’t have inventory management software or a B2B ecommerce platform, look into getting it.
+Inventory turnover ratio is one of the most important inventory KPI.
 You need to be confident that yours is accurate.
 Computers do that really well.

 What Is a Good Inventory Turnover Ratio?